Naturalization Fact Sheet

 - Be able to speak, read, write and understand the English language;

-- Demonstrate attachment to the principles of the Constitution and well disposition to the good order and happiness of the United States; and,
+- Demonstrate attachment to the principles of the Constitution and be well-disposed to the good order and happiness of the United States; and,

 - Be willing and able to take the Oath of Allegiance.

 Special naturalization provisions exempt certain applicants from one or more of the general requirements for naturalization.
-Spouses of U.S. citizens and members of the military constitute the main categories of individuals who are exempt from some of the general requirements for naturalization.
+Spouses of U.S. citizens and members of the military constitute the main categories of aliens who are exempt from some of the general requirements for naturalization.
+These exemptions include:

-- Individuals who apply for naturalization as spouses of U.S. citizens may be eligible do so three years after being admitted as lawful permanent residents, rather than the five years prescribed under the general provisions.
+- Spouses of U.S. citizens may be eligible to apply for naturalization three years after being admitted as lawful permanent residents, rather than the five years prescribed under the general provisions;

-- Spouses of U.S. citizens stationed abroad may not be required to meet any particular residence or physical presence requirement.
+- Spouses of U.S. citizens stationed abroad may not be required to meet general residence or physical presence requirements;

-- Members of the military who served honorably during certain periods of conflict may be eligible for naturalization even though they have not been admitted as lawful permanent residents and even if they are under the age of 18.
+- Members of the military who served honorably during certain periods of conflict may be eligible for naturalization even though they have not been admitted as lawful permanent residents and even if they are under the age of 18; or

 - Members of the military who served honorably for at least one year, at any time, and apply for naturalization within a certain time after their military service, are also exempt from the general residence and physical presence requirements.